MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

 1. Enter **model id** in the **Name** input, **String** in the **Type** input, and the actual model ID in the **Value** input.

-   The model ID can be found in the URL of the model's detail page in Power Apps:
+   You can find the model ID in the URL of the model's detail page in Power Apps:
    *make.powerapps.com/environment/[environment id]/aibuilder/models/**[model id]***

 1. Select **+ New step**, search for **predict** and then select **Predict from AI Builder**.